-In this implementation of IBM Informix JDBC Driver, Version 2.21, you can call the scrubConnection() method to:
+In IBM Informix JDBC Driver, you can call the scrubConnection() method to:

-- Retain all statements.

 - Reset the database properties and connection level properties to the default values.

 - Close open cursors and transactions.

+- · Retain all statements.

-This now enables the application server to cache the statements, and it can be used across applications and sessions to provide better performance for enduser applications.
+This now enables the application server to cache the statements, and it can be used across applications and sessions to provide better performance for end-user applications.

-The signature of the scrubConnection() method is:

-public void scrubConnection() throws SQLException
+The signature of the scrubConnection() method is: public void scrubConnection() throws SQLException